-After the case is forwarded to a Student Conduct Panel, the Complainant(s) and the Accused(s) will be notified of available dates and times for a hearing.
-The Accused may indicate preferences from among the available dates and times, which will be considered by OSI if received within three (3) business days.
+After the case is forwarded to a Student Conduct Panel, the Complainant and the Accused will be notified of available dates and times for a hearing.
+The Accused may indicate preferences from among the available dates and times.
+These preferences will be considered by OSI if received within three (3) business days of the date the options were presented to the Accused.

-This official notice will be provided at least five (5) Business days prior to the hearing and will include the time, date, and location of the hearing.
+This official notice will be provided at least five (5) business days prior to the hearing and will include the time, date, and location of the hearing.
 In addition, the notice will specify the Complainant(s), Witnesses(s), and nature of the alleged misconduct.
-Accused may waive the notification timeline in order to expedite the hearing process.
+The Accused may waive the notification timeline in order to expedite the hearing process.
 Upon request, the Accused may meet with a Student Conduct Administrator to review Information and hearing procedures.

-4. Hearing Participants and Attendees
+6. Hearing Participants and Attendees

-• Student Conduct Panel hearings shall ordinarily be closed except for the Accused(s), the Complainant(s), Advisor(s), and Witnesses.
+- Student Conduct Panel hearings shall ordinarily be closed except for the Accused(s), the Complainant(s), Advisor(s), and Witnesses.
 Exceptions may be made at the discretion of the Chairperson.
 Witnesses are allowed at the discretion of the Chairperson.
-The Chairperson may exclude any person, including the Accused, who disrupts a hearing.
+The Chairperson may exclude any person, including the Accused, who disrupts a hearing. - An Accused Student who fails to appear after proper notice will be deemed to have responded "Not Responsible" to the charges against him/her and to have exercised the right to remain silent without prejudice.
+At the discretion of the Chairperson the hearing may be conducted in the absence of the Student(s) and all the Information regarding the alleged misconduct shall be presented and considered.

-- An Accused Student who fails to appear after proper notice will be deemed to have responded "Not Responsible" to the charges against him/her and to have exercised the right to remain silent without prejudice.
-At the discretion of the Chairperson the hearing may be conducted in the absence of the Student(s) and all the Information regarding the alleged misconduct shall be presented and considered. - The Complainant(s) and Accused(s) have the right to be accompanied by an Advisor.
+- The Complainant(s) and Accused(s) have the right to be accompanied by an Advisor.
 The Complainant(s) and/or Accused(s) should select an Advisor who can attend the hearing at the scheduled date and time.
-Delays are not usually granted due to scheduling conflicts of an Advisor. - Subject to the Chairperson's control of the hearing, the Complainant(s), Accused(s) and their Advisors, shall be allowed to attend the Student Conduct Panel hearing, but not Panel deliberations. - In Student Conduct Panel hearings involving more than one Accused, OSI may permit the Student Conduct Panel hearings concerning each Student to be conducted either separately or jointly. - A maximum of two (2) character Witnesses will be allowed in a hearing.
+Delays are not usually granted due to scheduling conflicts of an Advisor. - Subject to the Chairperson's control of the hearing, the Complainant(s), Accused(s), and their Advisor(s), shall be allowed to attend the Student Conduct Panel hearing, but not Panel deliberations. - In Student Conduct Panel hearings involving more than one Accused, OSI may permit the Student Conduct Panel hearings concerning each Student to be conducted either separately or jointly. - A maximum of two (2) character Witnesses will be allowed in a hearing.

-5. Hearing Procedures
+7. Hearing Procedures